-A few months before Halloween I ask the kids to start thinking about what costume they want.
-Sometimes it takes them a few weeks to decide but this year they’ve been firm and have stuck with their original ideas.
-Two of the three have a Disney-theme, go figure! *wink*
+A few months before Halloween I ask my kids to start thinking about what costume they want.
+Sometimes it takes kids a few weeks to decide so you want to start this conversation early.

 Some kids have a hard time deciding on a final theme so allow about a week of waffling before you tell them they have to nail it down.
 Once the planning process starts there is no changing of minds!

 I draw a quick and simple design of the costume idea and present it to each child for approval.
 Make your drawing very simple and direct (don’t forget to show both front and back).
 Allow input from the kids about the design as they often come up with the most creative ideas!

 I stress this…do not make your child a costume as a surprise!
 This quite often will backfire.
 Kids want and need to approve what they wear.
 I believe that they should be involved in choosing their own theme.
 After all it’s the child that will be bringing the character to life!
 You want them to be happy and comfortable with what they are wearing (and not refusing to put it on!)

 One of my favorite years was when my kids decided together that they wanted to be pirates.
 My son had a pair of glow-in-the-dark skeleton pajamas that became the base of the design.
 One child chose black and the other red as their main color scheme.
 The costumes had a similar look but each one unique with the choice of accessories.
 My son had a simple sash tied at his waist and a loose vest.
 For my daughter I made a tighter top (that laced on the sides) and a sash that laced with ribbon in front.
 I accented her outfit with inexpensive gold braid trim.
 These costumes look fantastic and I truly only spent about $15 total on the striped and black fabrics.

 How to Make a Boys and Girls Pirate Costume